JTalamantes/AmiiBomb-uino/README.md

 Russian translation added.
 (Thanks Chrushev)
 Netherlands translation added.
 (Thanks DjoeN)

-## Build Instructions (Advanced Users, Bug Testers, and Developers Only!.. but it is easy!)
+## Build Instructions (Advanced Users, Bug Testers, and Developers Only)
 For Amiibomb Executable on Windows (this does not yet auto-compile the arduino hex files!)
 Prereqs:
 Windows 7 or higher (most testing was done in Windows 10 Pro x64, 1703)
 .net 4.6.1 (or higher, Win 10 has 4.7 by default)